RAZERZ/PullFlightData/README.md

 Just be sure to modify your php file to point to this json instead.

 TODO: Include flight lever, this would require me to use FlightInfoStatus? query instead, add so you can enter airline of choice instead of only SAS.
+Add instructions on how to test using AiportBoards.json.
+Add.
+Inline.
+Comments.